RapidEdwin08/yquake2-plus/README.md

 *Also Includes:*
 - Utility to Assist with Make/Install Quake II Capture the Flag [game.so] for Linux.
-- A Mechanism that will Copy/Paste [config.cfg] from Main Quake2 [baseq2] to Current %ROM% if not found.
+- A Mechanism that will Copy/Paste [config.cfg] from Main Quake2 [baseq2] to Current %ROM% [config.cfg] if not found.
-*NOTE: Set your Preferred Control Mappings in Quake2 [baseq2] 1st to be Replicated to 0ther Quake2 %ROM%s.*
+*NOTE: Set your Preferred Control Mappings in Quake2 [baseq2] 1st to be Replicated to 0ther Quake2 %ROM% [config.cfg].*

 **HOW DOES IT WORK?**